AstroxNetwork/wallet_call/README.md

 ```

-2. We use typescript to ineract with it.
+2. We use typescript to interact with it.

 ```typescript
 // get wallet canister id and wallet canister actor